Insurance for your business

 We’ve teamed up with Bought by Many to get you up to 10% off your professional insurance.

 Professional indemnity insurance defends you against claims of negligence, breach of confidentiality, dishonesty, libel and slander.
 We offer up to £10,000,000 cover.

 Fighting your corner takes time and money.
-Web designers’ professional indemnity insurance provides both – with reputation-saving legal expertise thrown in for good measure.
+Web designer insurance provides both – with legal expertise thrown in for good measure.
+Net some today.

 What business doesn’t have a website these days?
 An invisible one is what.

 But not just any old website will do.
 Clients pay you good money to design and develop something that not only works and looks good, but gets them business too.
 No easy task.

-If your masterpiece fails to convert leads, doesn’t do what the client wanted or keeps crashing, they’re going to start asking questions.
+If your masterpiece fails to convert leads, doesn’t do what the client wanted, is delivered late or keeps crashing, they’re going to ask questions.
 Awkward questions like: who’s going to pay for our lost business?
 When can we expect our sales to increase?
 Have you got a solicitor?

 You might not have done anything wrong, but that doesn’t always matter.
 The fact there’s an allegation against you is enough.
 You have to do something about it and that takes time, effort and money.

-That’s when web designers’ insurance steps in.
+That’s when professional indemnity insurance for web designers steps in.
 It pays your legal bills, argues your case and frees you up to keep running your business.

 You need it because you have a business to run.
 Because you don’t have unlimited funds.
 Because you’re not a legal expert.
-Because your reputation matters.
+And because your reputation matters.